The subject of

 the expansion tank and hose.

-After many years of trying I have found a happy recipe for all-weather cooling.
+After many years with a few Plus 8s I have found a happy recipe for all-weather cooling.

 1. A bigger more efficient rad.
 I am not enthralled with those with a deeper core or many more fins.
 My experience of that is that they make it harder for a good air flow to pass through and too much gets deflected.
 The newest Mulberry rads are ideal.
 Longer and thinner.
 That means a bigger rad without prejudicing airflow and leaving plenty of room for a ...